kksgandhi/personal_site/measuring attitudes in Other People's Money.md

    - Was the text annoying?
    - How would you feel about the other version of this game?

-For quantitative research:
+For quantitative research, we can do a pre and post test of players, either through hired playtesters, or people who stumble on the game naturally.
+I'm thinking this would be in the form of an attitudes survey.

 For surveys towards wealth inequality and government spending, there's a good bunch out there.
 The [[World Values Survey - Inequality]] and [International Social Survey Program](https://issp.org/data-download/by-topic/) have widely used and well validated questionnaires.
 They are a bit long, which is why I'm also interested in [this Attitudes to Inequality Paper](https://www.researchgate.net/profile/Marc-Suhrcke/publication/254453090_Attitudes_to_Inequality_after_Ten_Years_of_Transition/links/0a85e535578e31092b000000/Attitudes-to-Inequality-after-Ten-Years-of-Transition.pdf?__cf_chl_tk=_zvvCPxEHf5qxVRsgupUoMK6_0MC3kZzxwbwJ.6.aUU-1732036247-1.0.1.1-0ikY4f9WRSRXhRqq7MsEsUc94.iUNQu54KJPHWD3XSI), since it has a shortened questionnaire.

 If we want to get more creative, we can take inspiration from [[Inequality Aversion And Risk Aversion-Carlsson]], which asked "What kind of society would you like your grandchild to grow up in?
-One that is inequal, but has a higher average income, or one that is more equal, but has a lower average income."
+One that is inequal, but has a higher average income, or one that is more equal, but has a lower average income." (paraphrased)

 My favorite though, was [[Measuring Attitudes Towards Inequality-Amiel]].
 In it, they asked a bunch of variations on this question: "Person R is 10x wealthier than person P. A tax takes $1,000 from person R. Some of that tax is given to person P, while the rest is lost in administrative fees.
 What amount needs to make it to person P for the tax to be worthwhile?"